Holistic Bill-Pay Design for Healthcare

 Like this?
 Find out when I publish new work.

-Illustration of me with a content facial expression and a shaved head.
-I am wearing teal glasses, and my long full beard is brown with gray edges.
-There is a blue and green gradient in the background.
+Illustration of me with a content facial expression.
+I am wearing a wine colored beanie, teal glasses, and my long full beard is brown with gray edges.
+There is a dreary forest in the background.

 I’m Mark Wyner, an activist, dad, husband, Designer, writer, public speaker, and Mastodon moderator.
 If you want me to write for you or speak at your event please say hello.